Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: WebVid-2M Dataset Details

 \section{WebVid-2M Dataset Details}

 In this section, we show further details of the new WebVid-2M dataset.
-Histograms of caption lengths and video durations can be found in Figure~\ref{fig:dataset_hist}.
-More qualitative examples of video-text pairs can be found in Figure~\ref{fig:dataset_qual}.
+More qualitative examples of video-text pairs can be found in Figure~\ref{fig:dataset_qual} and histograms of caption lengths and video durations can be found in Figure~\ref{fig:dataset_hist}.
+Note that 275,000 videos are longer than 30 seconds, providing many examples of videos which can be used for training long-range video models.